BrendelGroup/FMAB/Assignments/I519F16/RandomSeq/README.md

 You will submit this assignment into Canvas.
 Submission should include the code (and the README file) only.
 We do not want you to dump a bunch of irrelevant input/output files on us.
-You program will be tested with various inputs and output checked for quality
+You program will be tested with various inputs and output checked for quality.

 ## Exercise questions

 1. Would your program also work for a protein sequence?
 Why or why not?

-more to come later
+2. How would you validate (quality control) your program?
+Do you think you have all the tools already?
+3. Which part of your program took the most time to run?
+How would you attempt to improve it?
+4. Can you provide a guesstimate on how many random sequences are 'enough' with respect to sequence length?